|

 Auto focus will not work properly.
 Set your lens/camera to manual focus and focus at infinity.

 - TIP #2 - If your lens does not have an infinity index mark, turn the focus ring past infinity and back it up a little bit.
 This will give you a good starting point.
-Take test shots and ajust accordingly.
+Take test shots and adjust accordingly.

-- TIP #5 - Once focus is set, carefully place gaffer's tape on the focus ring to lock it in place (make sure your lens is set to manual focus).
+- TIP #6 - Once focus is set, carefully place gaffer's tape on the focus ring to lock it in place (make sure your lens is set to manual focus).

 Regardless of how you focus, ALWAYS CHECK FOCUS - Take a test shot and magnify the playback image over the stars to judge sharpness and focus.
 On mirrorless cameras, look through the view finder during playback to judge focus.
 Adjust focus if necessary and take another test shot.